Criticism of ESPN: Coverage of professional wrestling as a legitimate sport

+Criticism over ESPN's coverage of WWE intensified during the lead-up to WrestleMania 42; during the week of the event, Awful Announcing noted that WWE was the third-most discussed "sport" across Get Up, First Take, and The Pat McAfee Show, behind only the NFL and NBA.
+The abrupt addition of ESPN personality Pat McAfee into an angle for Cody Rhodes' match against Randy Orton (where McAfee turned heel and briefly formed an alliance with Orton) had also faced criticism from WWE viewers.

 2021 Nathan's Hot Dog Eating Contest

 On July 4, 2021, ESPN experienced on and off technical difficulties during the last minutes of the 2021 Nathan's Hot Dog Eating Contest, where Joey Chestnut set a new world record by eating 76 hot dogs to win the event for the 14th time.
 The issues forced the network to take two in-competition commercial breaks.
 The feed cut off again during the finish of the competition, thus preventing viewers from seeing it.
 Many fans and viewers took to social media to express their anger towards ESPN over the technical issues.

 Alternative outlets and third party accountability

 Aside from ESPN's main competitors, such as Fox Sports, NBC Sports, CBS Sports, Turner Sports, and Yahoo!
 Sports, independent and regional sports-focused media firms and blogs, including Deadspin (now owned by G/O Media), The Big Lead, Bleacher Report (now owned by Turner Sports parent Warner Media), and 700 Level (now associated with NBC Sports parent Comcast), have served as alternatives for fans looking for balanced coverage or better local coverage.

 Accountability attempts by third parties range from news articles, websites, and blogs either in a response to specific events or the ongoing lack of or over coverage by ESPN.
 Rolling Stone writers Jordan Burchette and Michael Weinreb each published articles examining the implications of ESPN's perceived SEC bias during the 2014 college football season.
 Moreover, independent blogging group Are You Cereal Box's main tactic is to track mentions of ESPN's alleged favorite teams and players via mentions on ESPN.com's front page.